MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/configure-click-to-call.md

 ---
-title: "Set up click-to-call in Dynamics 365 for Sales | Microsoft Docs"
+title: "Set up click-to-call in Dynamics 365 for Sales, Preview | Microsoft Docs"
-description: "Set up click-to-call to allow your users easily check on the availability of a contact and to make a call with one click from within the Dynamics 365 for Sales."
+description: "Set up click-to-call to allow your users easily check on the availability of a contact and to make a call with one click from within the Dynamics 365 for Sales, Preview."
-keywords: "click-to-call; Skype; Skype for Business" ms.date: 07/14/2017 ms.service: dynamics-365
+keywords: "click-to-call; Skype; Skype for Business" ms.date: 11/30/2017 ms.service: dynamics-365
 ms.topic: article
 applies_to: